 My favorite nurse was Kelsey.
 Her perfect pacing, her wide-open attention, and her consistent, thorough care through the night provided reassurance.
 Each task (e.g., turning/wedging, leg/foot treatments, and bed changes, which she did herself instead of relying on an aide; not to mention the IV monitoring and more medically crucial items) seemed perfectly executed.
 It was Kelsey who by her ways and spirit gave Mom the peace of mind to leave Dad alone for the night for the first time.
 Rebecca, another day nurse, talked openly with me about Dad’s worsening condition near the end; she was very caring and attentive, as well.

-After Dad’s death, a dear lady that Dad worked with recently commented, “I will even miss getting him a bottle of water every day, and the gratitude he showed.
+After Dad’s death, a dear lady with whom Dad had worked commented, “I will even miss getting him a bottle of water every day, and the gratitude he showed.
 He was a gentleman.
 Completely.”
 In the hospital, too, Dad’s gratitude was shown in his whispers and eyes, and most caregivers got to experience that.
 I don’t think I’ve ever seen anyone more adept at showing gratitude than my dad when he was a patient.
 Although his voice was weak, no one mistook his genuine appreciation.

 For all the aides, nurses, and doctors, we the family members now give thanks.
 We had at many points hoped to return to the 1st hospital (at least) with Dad in a wheelchair, showing them the good news that he was recovering.
 That was not to be.
 Now, we give thanks for the Lord’s mercy in not allowing Dad’s earthly life to continue in a difficult, depressing, burdensome way.
 We grieve, but we do not grieve as those who have no hope.
 While Dad’s memory will live for quite a while in those who knew and loved him, it is infinitely more important that his soul will live eternally with God.